pieroblunda/technical-debt-cli/fixtures/fixture.md

-@TODO: Markdown This is an unclassified priority task
+@TODO: md This is an unclassified priority task
-@TODO: 1 Markdown This is an high priority task
+@TODO: 1 md This is an high priority task
-@TODO: 2 Markdown This is an medium priority task
+@TODO: 2 md This is an medium priority task
-@TODO: 3 Markdown This is a low priority task
+@TODO: 3 md This is a low priority task